DrNatas/PaloAlto_ELK/README.md

 ## Tutorial

-This project was built on Ubuntu 16.04 LTS, using the latest Elastic Stack 6.1 (with integrated syslog server) and a PA-220 Firewall. nginx was used to secure authentication to Kibana via reverse-proxy
+This project was built on Docker containers, using the latest Elastic Stack 8.6.2 (with integrated syslog server) and a PA-220/PA-5220 Firewall. nginx was used to secure authentication to Kibana via reverse-proxy

 For those unfamilar with any part of this technology stack, I have created a full tutorial on installing & configuring Elastic Stack, including security the platform & installing the visualisations. :blue_book: The tutorial is [available here](https://github.com/sm-biz/paloalto-elasticstack-viz/wiki)